What Is Bisexuality?

 Bisexuality is the potential to feel attracted to and to engage in sexual and/or romantic relationships with people of any sex or gender.
 A bisexual person may not be equally attracted to men and women.
-The degree of attraction to any sex can be fluid and may change over time.
+The degree of attraction to any gender can be fluid and may change over time.

 Bisexuals, like all people, have a wide variety of relationships.
 Sexual involvement with both a man and a woman at the same time is not necessary for all bisexuals.
 Just like anyone else, bisexuals may be single, have one partner or have more than one partner.

 Self-perception is the key to a bisexual identity.
-Many people engage in sexual activity with partners of more than one sex over the course of their lives but do not identify as bisexual.
-People who have had sex with only one gender, or who have not had sex at all, may identify as bisexual because of their attractions, fantasies or openness to a sexual or romantic relationship with someone of any sex.
+Many people engage in sexual activity with partners of more than one gender over the course of their lives but do not identify as bisexual.
+People who have had sex with only one gender, or who have not had sex at all, may identify as bisexual because of their attractions, fantasies or openness to a sexual or romantic relationship with someone of any gender.

 Celebrate Bisexuality Day takes place each year on September 23rd.